waitorgr/Example_IMES_CS/README.md

 ### Purpose

-You can use this project as a foundation for expanding its functionality or for learning about interacting with SQLite databases and developing access control systems.
+You can use this project as a foundation for expanding its functionality or developing access control systems.

 ## Python cod: https://github.com/waitorgr/Exmple_IMES_PY